onestardao/WFGY/TensionUniverse/BlackHole/Q104_inequality_dynamics.md

 The weights are:

-* fixed once per encoding in `E_ineq`,
+* fixed once per encoding `e` in `E_ineq`,
 * independent of the state `m`,
-* chosen by explicit rule before evaluating any particular dataset.
+* chosen by explicit rule before evaluating any particular dataset,
+* not adjusted afterwards in response to observed inequality tension values.

-The inequality tension tensor on `M` is then defined (at the effective layer) as:
+The inequality tension tensor on `M` is defined at the effective layer as:

 ```txt
 T_ij(m) = S_i(m) * C_j(m) * DeltaS_ineq_total(m)